Superrehtard/old_diaspora_wiki/links.md

 ## Diaspora Groups & Forums

-**[This is being re-edited]** ...
+**[This section is being re-edited]** ...

 The idea of groups on **Diaspora** is similar to the idea of groups on Facebook, Yahoo groups or Google groups — only without the commercial control.

----

-What if you could communicate in private with your friends & colleagues, share links & images, organize events and collaborate on projects — just like on Facebook, Yahoo or Google groups — only _different?_  The technology might not be quite in place yet, but this is the idea of **Diaspora Groups**.
+It's a private space where a group of friends or colleagues can share links & images, organize events and collaborate on projects.
+For now, the technology is not quite in place, but many are optimistic for a future with **Diaspora Groups**.

 In conceptualizing **Diaspora Groups**, _we_ need to realize up-front the intrinsic vagaries & ambiguities in what _we_ are talking about.
 Because, **Diaspora** is already a group of groups (of groups) ... **We** (the conceptualizers) are also a group, trying to build structure & functionality — build communities that work, that are sustainable, meaningful, and fun.

 It's complex.
 On the _back-end_ it's networking architecture, protocols, security, (federation,) connectivity.
 On the _front-end_ it's raw human social interactivity.
 The **group** is both a virtual, abstract object and an organic, sentient being.